-You can withdraw your consent to us processing your personal data at any time by clicking the “unsubscribe” option in any SMS, email we, or any associated third party, send to you.
+You can withdraw your consent to us processing your personal data at any time by clicking the “unsubscribe” or “Opt-out” option in any SMS, email we, or any associated third party, send to you.

 Alternatively, you can withdraw your consent by contacting our Data Protection Officer at firstname.lastname@example.org or using the contact details stated in section 15 / 16.
 If you change your mind about agreeing to us processing your personal data, this will not have any effect on the lawfulness of any processing we have carried out before you changed your mind.

-We have a legitimate interest in processing your data (i.e. to share your smart phone application with our panel of Mobile Phone providers) to obtain your smart phone offer you have applied for.
+We have a legitimate interest in processing your data (i.e. to share your phone application with our panel of Mobile Phone providers) to obtain your phone contract offer you have applied for.